Opiki

 Opiki is a small rural settlement in the Horowhenua district of New Zealand's North Island.
-It is located on the floodplain of the Manawatu River, 15 km southwest of Palmerston North.
+It is located on the floodplain of the Manawatū River, 15 km southwest of Palmerston North.

 Opiki and its surrounds had a population of 522 at the 2013 New Zealand census, an increase of 3 people since the 2006 census.
 There were 264 males and 261 females.
 Figures have been rounded and may not add up to totals.
 92.6% were European/Pākehā, 7.4% were Māori, 2.5% were Pacific peoples and 3.1% were Asian.

 The New Zealand Ministry for Culture and Heritage gives a translation of "place of climbing" for Ōpiki.